-Subregion complexity showcases an interesting behavior in the BTZ black hole geometry.
+The proposed formulae for subregion complexity have an interesting behavior in the BTZ black hole geometry.
 Given a boundary subregion composed by $q$ segments of total length $\ell_{\rm tot}$, the CV proposal reads \cite{Abt:2017pmf}

-where $c$ is the central charge, $\chi$ the Euler characteristics of the maximal surface, and $\delta$ a UV cutoff regulator.
+where $c$ is the central charge, $\chi$ the Euler characteristic of the maximal surface, and $\delta$ a UV cutoff regulator.
 Interestingly, this formula is topological, \ie it does not depend on the temperature.
 This feature is not shared by subregion CV in higher dimensions \cite{Alishahiha:2015rta,Ben-Ami:2016qex}.
-The subregion CA and CV2.0 conjectures for a \emph{single} segment of length $\ell$ in the BTZ background are given by \cite{Auzzi:2019vyh}